Analysis of reactor burnup simulation uncertainties for antineutrino spectrum prediction: Methodology and tools

 During the operational phase of a Pressurized Water Reactor (PWR), thermal power $W_{th}$ is continuously produced through fission reactions.
 In the fresh fuel, usually made of uranium dioxide (UO$_2$) enriched in \udtc between 2 wt\% and 5 wt\%, only uranium isotopes (\udtc and \udto) can be fissioned by neutrons.
 However, as reactor operation proceeds in time, a series of neutron capture reactions and radioactive decays leads to accumulation of \pudtn and \pudqu, which are fissile by thermal neutrons.
 The fission fragments are nuclei characterized by an excess of neutrons, thus they undergo a series of \bm decays to reach nuclear stability.
 On average, about 6 \antinu are emitted by \bm decays after each fission event.
 It is therefore possible to consider each fissile element in the reactor as the parent of several unstable fission products.

 The resulting spectrum of \antinu emitted per unit time by a nuclear reactor $ S(E_{\nu},t)$ can be quantified through the following formula:

 where $i$ labels the main fissile nuclides in PWR reactors (\udtc, \udto, \pudtn, \pudqu), $W_{th}(t)$ is the reactor thermal power, $E_i$ is the average energy deposited in the reactor per fission of the $i$-th nuclide, $f_i(t)$ are the \textit{fission fractions} (i.e. the ratio of the fission rate of the $i$-th nuclide to the total fission rate).
-Finally, $S_i(E_{\nu},t)$ is the spectrum associated to the fission of the $i$-th nuclide estimated with the \textit{summation method}, where the antineutrino spectra of the daughters of $i$ are summed together, each with a weight that reflects their decay rate in the system.\\ Equation \eqref{eqn:SpectrumEquationI} highlights that the reactor \antinu spectrum depends on two sets of parameters: the first one, including $f_i(t)$ and $W_\text{th}(t)$, is related to reactor history, power and fuel burnup.
+Finally, $S_i(E_{\nu},t)$ is the spectrum associated to the fission of the $i$-th nuclide estimated with the \textit{summation method}, where the antineutrino spectra of the daughters of $i$ are summed together, each with a weight that reflects their decay rate in the system.
+It is worth to highlight that the time dependence in $S_i(E_{\nu},t)$ will not be considered in this work because of the equilibrium hypothesis (see Sec. \ref{sec:AntineutrinoParameters}).
+This choice is made to underline the effects of reactor parameters on the fission fractions, according to the most used approach in the international community adopting ab-initio scheme.
+Non-equilibrium studies will be faced in future works.\\ Equation \eqref{eqn:SpectrumEquationI} highlights that the reactor \antinu spectrum depends on two sets of parameters: the first one, including $f_i(t)$ and $W_\text{th}(t)$, is related to reactor history, power and fuel burnup.
 The second comprises the nuclear data used to extract the different \antinu spectra from the corresponding \bm decays.
-In the following subsections, we describe the tools that we use to \begin{itemize} \item calculate reactor-related parameters (\ref{sec:ReactorParameters}) using the flexible Serpent environment for fissile system simulations; \item build the \antinu spectra of the four actinides (\ref{sec:AntineutrinoParameters}) adopting the summation method, with the recently developed BetaShape code. \end{itemize} These tools will be subsequently coupled according to the scheme reported in Fig.~\ref{fig:MethodologyScheme}, to get the reactor \antinu spectrum.
+In the following subsections, we describe the tools that we use to: \begin{itemize} \item calculate reactor-related parameters (\ref{sec:ReactorParameters}) using the flexible Serpent (version 2.1.31) environment for fissile system simulations; \item build the \antinu spectra of the four actinides (\ref{sec:AntineutrinoParameters}) adopting the summation method, with the recently developed BetaShape (version 2.3) code. \end{itemize} These tools will be subsequently coupled according to the scheme reported in Fig.~\ref{fig:MethodologyScheme}, to get the reactor \antinu spectrum.